 Well according to Lynda Shaw, contributor for Forbes, this obsession with being perfect could mean you are putting your business growth at risk into the bargain.
 In a recent article, she runs through five ideas for letting go of perfectionism and taking things as they come.

 Although relatively brief, the article does provide some food for thought on how to recognize when perfectionism is taking hold of you and how to stop it in its tracks.
 One of the key messages is that you shouldn’t let focus overly on mistakes, but rather embrace the learning from them and let them inform you as you move on.

 We say: Perfectionism doesn’t just hamper business productivity and growth.
-It can lead to all manner of ills, including stress and anxiety, micro-management and burnout.
-Try and determine before you take on any major business task or project what the “good enough” threshold will be so that you can finish what you are doing and move on to the next thing.
-If you still wish to circle back and tinker at the edges later, leave this for when you have some available business downtime, rather than letting it chew into prime available project hours.
+It can lead to all manner of problems.
+These include stress and anxiety, micro-management and burnout.
+Try and determine before you take on any major business task or project what the “good enough” threshold will be.
+This is so that you can finish what you are doing and move on to the next thing.
+If you still wish to circle back and tinker at the edges later, leave this for when you have some available business downtime.
+Do this rather than letting it chew into prime available project hours.